gpii-ops/gpii-infra/README.md

 1. From a clone of the prometheus-operator repo, `git log -p 6beaec7a.. -- contrib/kube-prometheus/manifests` to see what has changed.
 1. For any changed files, copy the manifest from kube-prometheus to the appropriate manifest in `modules/deploy` (the filenames are similar but slightly different).
 1. Review `git diff` to make sure no local changes will be clobbered.
-1. Update the revision above to reflect where the next updater should start looking.
+1. Update the `log -p` argument above to reflect where the next updater should start looking.
+1. `git commit`.
+In your log message, include the revision you pulled from upstream `kube-prometheus`.

 ### I accidentally deleted my kops state from S3 [experimental]